maxgav13/Student-s-t_regression/README.md

     ## 13    b3         b_x     0.36      0.10  0.19  0.53
     ## 14    b4         b_x     0.36      0.10  0.19  0.53

 The models differ by their intercepts, slopes, sigmas, and *nu*s.
-For the sake of this document, we'll focus on the slopes.
+For the sake of this project, we'll focus on the slopes.
 Here we compare the different Bayesian models' slopes by their posterior means and 95% intervals in a coefficient plot.

 ``` r
 b_estimates %>%